 by Guest on May 5, 2010

-Regulations for businesses to adhere to and implement have been strongly in the past 10 years.
-In 1999 The Management of Health and Safety at Work Regulations were introduced to set out to employers their responsibilities of health and safety in the workplace.
-Since then, employers have had to carry out risk assessments in the workplace by either an in house health and safety officer or a professional risk assessment consultant.
-The risk assessment identifies any problems, risks and deficiencies in the workplace from anything from fire extinguishers and fire drills to toxic fumes and potential accident hot spots.
-This act provides guidance, codes of practice and regulations for the employer to carry out the risk assessment as quickly and as easily as possible.
+Health and safety in the workplace are becoming more and more important.
+Regulations for businesses to adhere to and implement have been strong in the past 10 years.
+In 1999, The Management of Health and Safety at Work Regulations were introduced to set out to employers their responsibilities for health and safety in the workplace.
+Since then, employers have had to carry out risk assessments in the workplace by either an in-house health and safety officer or a professional risk assessment consultant.
+The risk assessment identifies any problems, risks, and deficiencies in the workplace from anything from fire extinguishers and fire drills to toxic fumes and potential accident hot spots.
+This act provides guidance, codes of practice, and regulations for the employer to carry out the risk assessment as quickly and as easily as possible.

-Slipping over on floors or down stairs are common forms of accidents in the workplace.
+Slipping over on floors or downstairs are common forms of accidents in the workplace.
 These can result in serious injury.
 Prevention of such accidents is very easy and it is not just in industrial workshops and factories that slipping over can occur.
 Offices are as dangerous if the right prevention techniques and processes are not implemented.
-Stairs, storage areas, kitchens and corridors can be potential slipping areas.
+Stairs, storage areas, kitchens, and corridors can be potential slipping areas.

-A very easy way to help to prevent such accidents is by using anti slip or non slip tapes on floors and stairs.
-These tapes come in various different sizes, forms and shapes each specifically manufactured for a particular purpose ensuring maximum protection.
-Older buildings for example are areas where health and safety issues tend not to be as evident especially on an old, uneven staircase.
-Non slip and anti slip tapes are easy to apply on such surfaces.
+A very easy way to help to prevent such accidents is by using anti-slip or nonslip tapes on floors and stairs.
+These tapes come in various different sizes, forms, and shapes each specifically manufactured for a particular purpose ensuring maximum protection.
+Older buildings, for example, are areas where health and safety issues tend not to be as evident, especially on an old, uneven staircase.
+Nonslip and anti-slip tapes are easy to apply on such surfaces.